On Thu, Dec 1, 2011 at 3:06 PM, Darrell Anderson humanreadable@yahoo.com wrote:

 I uploaded the proposed migration script in bug report 705.
 This is a proposed script.

 My ego is not that big.
 Feel free to improve the script in all ways!
-I added comments in
+I added comments in the areas I know needs improvement right now.

 Yet overall the script works wonderfully well here.
 So we're off to a good start. :)